- How to Visit Gotokuji – the Waving Cat Temple - 13 August 2026

 You like a long lie-in.
 To maximise your savings you need to do a full day of attractions and many of them close at 5pm.

 You want to spend hours at each place.
-This can work for the more expensive attractions like Legoland, but if you want to spend half a day at the castle and half a day at a museum, it’s unlikely to pay for itself.
+If you only want to spend half a day at the castle and half a day at a museum, it’s unlikely to pay for itself.

 I’m Already Sold, Where Do I Buy It?

-Then you can buy the one-day pass on Klook before you travel or when you’re in Osaka.
+Then, you can buy the passes on Klook before you travel or when you’re in Osaka and use them via your smartphone.

 If that sounds like a good plan, then check out the booking page here.

-If you still need more information or want to buy the pass directly from a retailer keep reading.
+If you still need more information, keep reading.
 We’re going to break it all down for you now.

 What Attractions Are Included in the Osaka Amazing Pass?